Tarte Party Makeup - PRO Amazonian Clay Palette

 Step 2:

-Pat a shimmery gold shadow onto the middle of your lid and into the inner corners of the eyes to add dimension and brightness.
+Pat Ethereal onto the middle of the lid and inner eye corner to give more dimension and brighten the eye.

 Step 3:

-Buff a deep-copper or chocolate-brown shade (depending on how dark you’d like your look to be) into the outer edge of your crease to give your eyes added depth.
+Buff Edgy or Smoked (depending on how dark you’d like it to be) into the outer edge of the crease to give shadow and depth.

 All That Shimmers

-Glitter and the holiday season go together like tinsel and holly, but it can be a hassle to apply.
-Use shimmery or foil-finish shadows to achieve the same sparkle and pigment — minus the mess.
+Glitter and the holiday season go together like tea and biscuits but it can be a hassle to apply.
+Shimmer eyeshadows give the same sparkle minus the mess and with all of the pigment.
+Plus, teal looks great on all skin tones.

 Step 1: